Best sunscreen 2020 | CNN Underscored

 Portability

-- Leaks: We examined the bottle to see if it leaks easily, giving points to sunscreens with secure caps.
+- Leaks: We examined the bottle to see if it would leak easily, giving points to sunscreens with secure caps.

-- Size: We noted the size of each bottle and how much room it takes up in a bag.
+- Size: We noted the size of each bottle and how much room it took up in a bag.

 How we rated